URLhttps://learnscript.net/en/obs-python-scripting/scripts/

 The settings parameter is the Script Settings object corresponding to the Python script.

-When does OBS call the script_update function in a Python script?
+When does OBS call the script_update function?

 To avoid the above inconsistencies, you can define the script_defaults function and set the default values for the controls’ corresponding Script Setting Items.

-Previously, in the function script_properties, we added a numberbox with a minimum value of 2, but reading its corresponding Python Script Setting Item could result in 0 if the numberbox has not been validly edited.
+Previously, in the function script_properties, we added a numberbox with a minimum value of 2, but reading its corresponding Script Setting Item could result in 0 if the numberbox has not been validly edited.

 exports.py